dyne/Zenroom/docs/article/views/decode_language_patterns.md

 Mixing of basic input validation ("sanity checks") and logically subsequent processing steps that belong only after the integrity of the entire message has been established makes validation hard or impossible.
 As a practical consequence, unanticipated reachable state exposed by such premature optimization explodes.
 This explosion makes principled analysis of the possible computation paths untenable.
 LangSec-style separation of the recognizer and processor code creates a natural partitioning that allows for simpler specification-based verification and management of code.
 In such designs, effective elimination of exploit-enabling implicit data flows can be achieved by simple systems memory isolation primitives.

-### Ungoverned development
+### Language specification drift

-Adding New Features / Language Specification Drift.
 A common practice encouraged by rapid software development is the unconstrained addition of new features to software components and their corresponding reflection in input language specifications.
 Expressing complex ideas in hastily written code is a hallmark of such development practices.
 In essence, adding new input feature requirements to an already-underspecified input language compounds the explosion of state and computational paths.

 # Smart-rules language